dbat/binhex/README.md

-        For each processed file, a NEW file created with the same name as the original, but with additional extension: ".hex" or ".bin". respectively according to the option switch.
+        For each processed file, a NEW file created with the same name as the original, but with additional extension: ".hex" ".bin", ".b64" (base64) or ".dec" (decoded), respectively, according to the option switch.

         The .bin file will be half and the .hex will be twice in size of the original file size.